 Title IX is a federal law that prohibits discrimination on the basis of sex in education programs or activities.

 Title IX serves to better protect students, faculty, and staff from incidents of sex-based discrimination and sexual harassment including sexual violence, sexual exploitation, relationship violence, and stalking.

-Director Equity and Diversity
+Executive Director of Equity Diversity and Inclusion

 While the University encourages all campus community members to report incidents of harassment or discrimination, if you are designated by the University as a Mandatory Reporter, you are required to report any Title IX violations to the Title IX Coordinator on your campus immediately.
 Whether you personally observe the incident or it has been reported to you by another party, you must report any incidents of sexual harassment (including sexual violence, sexual exploitation, relationship violence, and stalking) to your Title IX Coordinator.

 Additionally, Mandatory Reporters are required to complete on-line training annually.
 Please contact the office of Equity, Diversity and Inclusion for questions regarding your training.